-Not all graduate students will be eligible to contribute to an IRA because IRAs require “taxable compensation” (formerly known as “earned income”).
+Not all PhD trainees are eligible to contribute to an IRA because IRAs require “taxable compensation” (formerly known as “earned income”).

 “Generally, compensation is what you earn from working” (source) and includes wages, salaries, and self-employment income, among other few other types of income.
 A few types of income that are not earned are rental income, interest and dividend income, and pension income.

-At first blush, it would seem that graduate student pay would fall under wages or working for someone who pays you.
-However, that is only true for graduate student pay that is compensatory.
+At first blush, it would seem that PhD trainee pay would fall under wages or working for someone who pays you.
+However, that is only true for PhD trainee pay that is compensatory.
 Non-compensatory pay may not be eligible for IRA contributions.
 Publication 590 states that “scholarship and fellowship payments are compensation for IRA purposes only if shown in box 1 of Form W-2.”
 (See this explanation of how to calculate your taxable income for a discussion of compensatory and non-compensatory pay.)

 The question of whether or not you can contribute to an IRA will come down to what kind of tax forms you receive in January.
 If you receive a W-2, you have taxable compensation and can contribute to an IRA from that income.
-If you receive a 1099-MISC with box 3 income, a 1098-T, a courtesy letter, or no notifications whatsoever, the form indicates that portion of your income is not eligible to contribute to an IRA.
+If you receive a 1099-MISC, a 1098-T, a courtesy letter, or no notifications whatsoever, the form indicates that portion of your income is not eligible to contribute to an IRA.

 Further reading: Earned Income: The Bane of the Graduate Student’s Roth IRA